Charles Njonjo: Kikuyu MP

 He was elected MP for Kikuyu unchallenged, after the incumbent MP had resigned his seat the day before Njonjo announced his candidacy.

 Minister for Justice and constitutional affairs

 In June 1980 he was selected for a newly created cabinet position by Daniel arap Moi, as minister for home and constitutional affairs, during an expected cabinet reshuffle.

 Miller Inquiry

 After the attempted coup of 1982, Moi decided to purge his party and cabinet of figures he had established wanted him out of power.
 Chief among them would be Njonjo, and powerful internal Security minister, G.G.
-Kariuki.
+Kariūki.
 He was dragged through a judicial inquiry, which concluded that he had abused office, and had tried to take over power from Moi.
 He was forced to resign, effectively destroying his political career.
 In the early 1990s he was the chairman of the East African Wildlife Society.

 Return to public life

 In 1998 he returned to public life, and was appointed chairman of the Kenya Wildlife Service.
 In October 2006 there were indications that Njonjo was attempting a comeback in Kenyan politics, including his show of support for Raila Odinga.